What Is Drywalling?

 The low cost and relatively DIY-friendly installation of drywall make it hard to beat.

-Drywall and plaster (and plaster of Paris) share the same main ingredient: gypsum.
+Drywall and plaster (and plaster of Paris) share the same key ingredient: gypsum.

 Gypsum is a natural, nontoxic mineral that is mined in 85 countries around the world.